Summer School 2017

 Non-Equilibrium Dynamics of Condensed Matter Summer School 2017

-The CRC 1242 Summer School took place from August 7-11, 2017, in St. Peter-Ording, Germany.
+The CRC 1242 Summer School took place from August 7 to 11, 2017, in St. Peter-Ording, Germany.
 The school was intended for graduate students, PhD students and postdocs in condensed matter physics and chemistry with emphasis on non-equilibrium processes.

 External stimuli such as - but not necessarily limited to - pulsed light absorption or particle impact create non-equilibrium situations in condensed matter systems.
 Although physicists have learned a lot from studying equilibrium situations and state-to-state transitions, there is a quest to fully understand the time evolution of a system put into non-equlibrium.
 The advent of modern time-resolving spectroscopies allows resolving the dynamics with femtosecond temporal and nanometer length resolution.

 This school aimed at introducing beginning and advanced graduate students to the modern concepts in the field and to state-of-the-art results.

 You can find the flyer here.